 During the fiscal year ended on December 31, 2019, no operations were presented that needed to grant an waiver to the directors.
-Relevant Directors or persons with power of command in the Company, so that said persons could take advantage of business of third parties, that would otherwise be reserved for the Company or to the legal entities that it controls or in which it has a significant influence.
+Relevant Directors or persons with power of command in the Company, so that said persons could take advantage of business performance of the Relevant Directors of the opportunities for themselves or the business in favor of third parties, that would otherwise be reserved for the Company or to the legal entities that it controls or in which it has a significant influence.